antifessional/defnw/README.md

               (actually-do-that arg-1 arg-2))
 ```

-defnw increases readability by allowing to limit the body of the function to
+`defnw` increases readability by limiting the body of the function to
-the main purpose of the code (the :else clause), moving the argument testing
+the main purpose of the code (the `:else` clause), moving argument testing
 to the pre-post map.

+This is partiallly similar to `pre`.
+But, unlike conditions in the `:pre`
-Unlike conditions in the :pre vector of the pre-post map, conditions in the :cond
+vector of the pre-post map, conditions in the `:cond` vecotr do not generate
-vecotr do not generate assert failures.
-Each condition must be followed by an
+assert failures.
+Each condition must be followed  by an expression to be
-expression returned when the condition is true.
+evaluated and returned when the condition is met.

 ## Usage